Chase-Labs/taskshed/docs/index.md

 # Introduction

-TaskShed is a high-performance, asynchronous, ready for production task scheduling framework.
+TaskShed is a high-performance, asynchronous, ready for production job scheduling framework.

 The key features are:

-* **Fast**: TaskShed has an extremely [low latency, overhead and can execute several thousands tasks a second](benchmarks.md).
+* **Fast**: TaskShed has an extremely [low latency, overhead and can execute several thousands jobs a second](benchmarks.md).
 * **Distributed**: TaskShed has the capacity to spawn several workers and schedules across many machines, while also providing support for monolinth architectures.
 * **Persistant**: Jobs are stored in database, meaning that jobs won't get dropped on shutdown.
 TaskShed currently supports Redis and MySQL.
 * **Easy**: TaskShed is straightforward to run.